daisy/pipeline/website/src/_wiki/Contribute/Developer-Guide/Sources.md

 form the Java application.

 - [pipeline-framework][]: The runtime framework
-- [pipeline-scripts][]: The script modules
-- [pipeline-scripts-utils][]: Utility modules related to various input or output formats
-- [pipeline-modules-common][]: General-purpose utility modules
-- [pipeline-mod-braille][]: Utility modules related to braille production
-- [pipeline-mod-tts][]: Utility modules related to speech synthesis
-- [pipeline-mod-audio][]: Utility modules related to audio encoding
-- [pipeline-mod-nlp][]: Utility modules related to natural language processing
-- [pipeline-gui][]: The graphical user interface
+- [pipeline-modules][]: The conversion code
-- [pipeline-updater-gui][]: Graphical user interface for the updater tool

-The main Java component, which provides the web server and the GUI, is complemented by a number of secondary components.
+The main Java component is complemented by a number of other components.
 They either act as as clients of the web server (the graphical client and the command line client), or work independently (the updater).

+- [pipeline-ui][]: The graphical user interface, written in Javascript (Electron).
 - [pipeline-webui][]: The web-based graphical user interface, written in Java/Scala (uses the Play! framework)
 - [pipeline-cli-go][]: The official command line tool, written in Go